Top 5 levada walks in Madeira

 From the cape a road leads to Cruz da Caldeira.
 As you go down to the village follow the signs to levada do Norte.
 It runs along a wide valley (Campanário Valley) and crosses a narrow concrete bridge over Ribeira do Campanário.

-Looking straight down at Cabo Girão, Madeira © unukorno - Flickr Creative Commons
+Looking straight down at Cabo Girão, Madeira © unukorno - Flickr CC BY-SA 2.0

 You will reach the dome-shaped Pico Alto (526 m) after which you arrive in the Boa Morte Village.
 This walk gives you stunning views of the fields at the edge of the sea.